altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 ## Intro

-This page presents a complete Remote System Update example, running on the Agilex™ 5 E-Series Premium ES Development Kit (DK-A5E065BB32AES1), including the following.
+This page presents a complete Remote System Update example, running on the Agilex™ 5 E-Series Premium Development Kit (DK-A5E065BB32AES1), including the following.

 - Creating the initial flash image containing the following components.
   - Bitstreams for a factory image